-Cataracts is a disease of the eye that results in the clouding of the lens of the eyeball.
-Cataracts prevent clear images from appearing on the eye’s retina; causing mild, moderate, even severe blurred vision.
-Watch a short video about cataracts now.
+Cataracts are a disease of the eye that results in the clouding of the eyeball’s lens.
+Cataracts prevent clear images from appearing on the eye’s retina; causing mild, moderate, or even severe blurred vision.

 Typically an eye disorder associated with aging (over half of the people in America over age 80 have either had a cataract or cataract surgery), cataracts generally occur later in life as the lens structure within the human eye changes and gets older.

 During the evaluation of your eye health we will carefully examine your lens for signs of cataract formation.
 If a cataract is noticed and the clouding is causing visual disruption, the Palo Alto optometrist will refer you to a trusted and respected surgeon for surgery, which is the only known cure for cataracts.
 Our Eye Care Practice in Palo Alto will be there for you providing pre and post-cataract surgery care.